 I laughed.
-“Do you still not see what I am?
-Do you not know the power of the wonder upon which you gaze?
+“How dense are you boy?
+Do you still not see what I am?
 I am of the great elder race that first blessed Tygan’s skies.
 My powers are without equal.
 My intellect more than your kind’s most celebrated geniuses.
-I can burn entire forests forests, glass entire deserts, consume cities and reduce the greatest of mountains to a magma puddle.
-That you have such a notion as to concern yourself with me shows what a tiny mind you have.”
+I can burn entire forests, glass entire deserts, consume cities and reduce the greatest of mountains to puddles of magma.
+That you have such a notion as to concern yourself with me shows how feeble minded you are.”

 “You’re an asshole.” he said.

 “Slight Fairborn is my uncle.
 He murdered my mother.”

-It was a story as old as wind and water.
+His was a story as old as wind and water.